-If this level of support is prolonged then an Education, Health and Care Plan (EHCP) may be accessed.
-This means your child would need a level of adult support which cannot be provided from the budget available to the school and therefore funding would be requested from the local authority.
+This level of support is usually provided via an Education, Health and Care Plan (EHCP).
+This means your child will have been identified by the class teacher and SENDCO as needing a particularly high level of individual or small group teaching (more than 20 hours a week), which cannot be provided from the budget available to the school.
+However, they do not need to have an Education Health and Care Plan (EHCP) to be placed on the SEND Register.

-Your child will be accessing specialist support in school through advice from a professional outside of school.
+Usually your child will also need specialist support in school given through advice from a professional outside of school.